CoffeeVampir3/Tverysky-Torch/README.md

 Features: 32 | Accuracy: 0.950±0.112 | Convergence: 0.800
 ```

 Not present in the paper is an experimental TverskyMultihead.
 This reduces the prototypes into chunks so each "head" is responsible for a subgroup of prototypes.
+So 2 heads with 20 prototypes is 10 distinct prototypes per head.
 This maintains the ability to do XOR.
-Conceptually this should be used to reduce the size of the TverskyLayer without killing its ability to XOR.
-To test it on XOR:
+This lets you increase the feature size but still keep the calculation tractable by subdividing over prototypes.

 ```python
 uv run python XORTest-Multihead.py